 According to a report that the Centers for Disease Control (CDC) released in 2015, about 795,000 people in the United States have strokes each year.
 Stroke kills about 130,000 people each year in the U.S.; that's one person every four minutes, reports the...
 Read more

 Can I save money by switching Prescription Drug Plans?

-Although Medicare prescription drug coverage is voluntary, the Centers for Medicare & Medicaid Services (CMS) reports that as of 2017, over 57 million Americans are enrolled in Medicare.
-Of those, about 27%, or about 15 million, are not enrolled in a...
+Although Medicare prescription drug coverage is voluntary, the Centers for Medicare & Medicaid Services (CMS) reports that as of 2017, over 57 million Americans were enrolled in Medicare.
+Of those, about 27%, or about 15 million, were not enrolled in a...
 Read more

 Medicare Pilot Program

 If you or a family member are enrolled in Medicare, you may have seen a notice for a Medicare pilot program, also called research studies or demonstrations.
 If you are interested in becoming part of a Medicare pilot program, this is what you might want to...
 Read more

 How Do I Find a Medicare Health Plan?

 Most people are automatically enrolled in Original Medicare (Part A and Part B) when they retire and begin accessing their Social Security benefits.
 If this is true for you, you may not need to find a Medicare health plan as you are automatically enrolled in...
 Read more

 If you or a loved one needs nursing home care, you may have questions about Medicare coverage for your expenses.
 This article explains what costs Medicare will cover and what options are available for additional help.
 What nursing home...
 Read more